 Combined Heat and Power Plant

-The CHP plant will contain an 8,000-ton cooling facility with future build-out potential to 13,000-ton.
+The CHP plant is managed by Ohio State Energy Partners (OSEP) and will contain an 8,000-ton cooling facility with future build-out potential to 13,000-ton.
 The project includes installation of heating hot water (HHW) and chilled water (CW) on the midwest and west campuses to support existing and new campus buildings.

 Project Team